Small Business Essentials With Ramon Ray

 (This transcript has been auto-generated.
-Artificial Intelligence is still in the process of perfecting itself.
+Artificial Intelligence is still perfecting itself.
 There may be some errors in transcription)

 Ash Roy (00:00):